cs1302uga/cs1302-ce16/README.md

    | `Course`  |
    | `Student` |

-   What is meaningful?
-You need to make the code, documentation, and the printout clear such that anyone who is reading it can understand what is going on.
-The scenarios that you demo should not be trivial.
-In most cases, this will involve using some of your other list methods in conjunction with the ones that are requred below.
+   **What is "a meaningful way"?** You need to make the code, documentation, and the printout clear such that anyone who is reading it can understand what is going on.

+1. Stage and commit all changes.

+**CHECKPOINT**

-1.
+1. Examine the [`ArrayUtility.sort(T[], Comparator<T>)`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce16-api/cs1302/util/ArrayUtility.html#sort-T:A-java.util.Comparator-)
+   and
+   [`ArrayUtility.max(T[], Comparator<T>)`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce16-api/cs1302/util/ArrayUtility.html#max-T:A-java.util.Comparator-)
+   methods in the `cs1302.util.ArrayUtility` API documentation.
+Actually read the documentation.
+   In your notes, indicate the potential type arguments (replacements) for `T` for each method.

 **CHECKPOINT**